- The Peanut Butter Boy - http://www.peanutbutterboy.com -

 lettuce or cabbage, shredded

-nonfat sour cream
+sour cream

-green onions (scallions), chopped
+green onions (scallions), chopped< Instructions:

-1. Preheat oven to 400 degree.
+1. Preheat oven to 400 degrees.
 Line 2 baking sheets with tinfoil and place 4 corn tortillas on each.
 Spray the tortillas with cooking spray, sprinkle with salt and place in the oven for 4 minutes.
 Remove trays, flip the tortillas, and place the cheese down the middle, if using.
 Place back in the oven for 3-4 minutes.

 2. Heat a skillet on medium-high heat.
 Chop the meat into bite-sized pieces or chunks.
 Spray the skillet with cooking spray and add the meat.
 Add the cumin, chili powder and paprika in a ratio of about 2:2:1 to taste, but the more the merrier.
 Add salt and cayenne or chipotle pepper powder to taste.
 Cook the meat, stirring occasionally for about 3-4 minutes until browned and cooked through.